-8. Sharing personal data
+8. Sharing Personal Data

-We will not normally share personal data with anyone else without consent, but there are certain circumstances where we may be required to do so.
+Personal data should not be shared with anyone else without consent, but there are certain circumstances where it may be required to do so.
 These include, but are not limited to, situations where:

-- There is an issue with a child or young person or parent/carer that puts the safety of our staff at risk. - We need to liaise with other agencies we will seek consent as necessary before doing this. - Our suppliers or contractors need data to enable us to provide services to our staff, children and young people for example, IT companies.
-When doing this, we will: - Only appoint suppliers or contractors which can provide sufficient guarantees that they comply with UK data protection law. - Establish a contract with the supplier or contractor to ensure the fair and lawful processing of any personal data we share. - Only share data that the supplier or contractor needs to carry out their service.
+- There is an issue with a child or young person or parent/carer that puts the safety of staff at risk. - Suppliers or contractors need data to provide services to staff, children and young people for example, IT companies.
+When doing this, the Company will: - Only appoint suppliers or contractors which can provide sufficient guarantees that they comply with UK data protection law. - Establish a contract with the supplier or contractor to ensure the fair and lawful processing of any personal data we share. - o Only share data that the supplier or contractor needs to carry out their service.

-We will also share personal data with law enforcement and government bodies where we are legally required to do so.
+Personal data will be shared with law enforcement and government bodies when legally required to do so.

-We may also share personal data with emergency services and local authorities to help them to respond to an emergency situation that affects any of our staff, children or young people.
+Personal data may also be shared with emergency services and local authorities to help them to respond to an emergency situation that affects any staff, children or young people.

-Where we transfer personal data internationally, we will do so in accordance with UK data protection law.
+Where personal data is transferred internationally, it will be done so in accordance with UK data protection law.